fxck/flex-layout/README.md

   *  Includes workaround for MediaQuery issues with **overlapping** breakpoints
 *  Support (future) for Handset/Tablet and Orientation breakpoints
 *  Support for **ANY** Layout injector value (instead of increments for 5)
-*  Change dectection for Layout injector values
+*  Change detection for Layout injector values
+*  MediaQuery Activation detection
 *  Support for raw values or interpolated values
 *  Support for raw, percentage or px-suffix values